kvnxiao/win-nightlight-cli/README.md

 # `wnl` CLI / `win-nightlight-lib`

-A Rust library and CLI for manipulating the Windows night light settings.
+A Rust library and CLI for manipulating the Windows 11 night light settings.

+**NOTE: Tested on Windows 11 24H2 (OS Build 26100.3476)**.
+This may not be guaranteed to work on older Windows versions.

 ## `win-nightlight-lib`